 As Aristotle famously taught us, the whole is greater than the sum of its parts.
 But of course, that doesn't mean we can ignore the importance of those parts.
 This is especially true when it comes to websites.
 Great websites are composed of multiple amazing parts that seamlessly fit together to create a holistic representation of your brand.

 In order to help you understand the various parts of a website, we’re going to break them down and elaborate on their purpose.
 This article will cover the main components of sites as well as some important web design jargon to help you get through the design process.
-If you’re looking to cut to the chase and create a website with a tool that will ensure that all website parts are accounted for, we suggest using the Wix website builder.
+If you’re looking to cut to the chase and figure out how to make a website with a tool that will ensure that all website parts are accounted for, we suggest using the Wix website builder.

 Basic parts of a website